 Pubs and footy

-Prop up the bar and soak up pre-footy atmosphere at renovated working class watering holes like the London Tavern, the Richmond Club Hotel, the Swan, the Great Britain, the Spread Eagle and Prince Alfred Hotel.
+Prop up the bar and soak up pre-footy atmosphere at renovated working class watering holes like the London Tavern, the Richmond Club Hotel, the Swan and Prince Alfred Hotel.
 Then head to the 'G to cheer on your assigned or adopted Aussie Rules football team.

 The arts end of Richmond

 A drink with mates in Richmond goes down better to the sounds of live music.
-Queue around the, er, corner to see international buzz bands, local stalwarts or heavyweights having an intimate moment at the Corner Hotel.
+See international buzz bands, local stalwarts or heavyweights at the Corner Hotel.

 Unable to get data